Inverter for home is useful for generating a high AC supply from storage batteries.

 "There is hardly anything in the world that

 some man cannot make a little worse and sell a little cheaper, and the

 people who consider price only are this man's lawful prey."

 Purchase only a renowned make.
 Choosing the cheapest inverter for your home is a recipe for disaster.
-This is certainly true if you are regularly stressing the device near its maximum.
+This is certainly true if you are regularly stressing the device near its maximum output.

-We are fortunate in South Africa having a local company that makes extremely good business and home inverters, and MPPTs for the industry; and another Solar MD that produces excellent lithium-ion batteries.
+We are fortunate in South Africa having a local company called Microcare that makes extremely good inverters for businesses and home and MPPTs for the industry; and another Solar MD that produces excellent lithium-ion batteries.

-Our inverter will energise the electric oven, the bread machine, the coffee maker and all my carpentry tools including the thicknesser.
-I don't use the welder though, but I suspect it wouldn't be a problem.
+Our inverter will energise the electric-oven, dishwasher and the bread machine, and all my carpentry tools including the thicknesser.
+Initially I was anxious about using the welder, but it is not a problem.

-Every home, whether you're a greenie or not, should have an induction stove though; they are gems, and not expensive, and your inverter loves it for cooking; they draw much less current.
+Every home, whether you are a greenie or not, should have an induction-stove though; they are gems, and not expensive, and your inverter loves it for cooking.
+They draw much less current.

 On lead cells we found it necessary to switch off the inverter every night.
-Simply keeping the core activated draws current from the batteries, as will the cooling fan which comes on periodically whether you are using power or not.
+Simply keeping the core activated draws current from the batteries, as will the cooling-fan which comes on periodically whether you are using power or not.

-It means turning off the pool pump too when using the oven or dishwasher, and not using any of these devices on a cloudy day, charged by the inverter for your home; rather use mains power during inclement weather.
+It means turning off the pool pump too when using the oven or dishwasher, and not powering any of these devices on a cloudy day with solar; rather use mains-power during inclement weather.